3lvia/edna-dbt-library/README.md

 ##### `apply_history_load_limit(max_history_load_days, window_start, window_end=run_started_at)`

 Applies a max history load limit to the window_end timestamp.
 If max_history_load_days is provided and greater than 0, and window_start is available, the window_end will be capped at window_start + max_history_load_days to prevent excessive data loading.
+In dev/ci environments, the limit is automatically set to 1 day regardless of the configured value.

 ##### `get_earliest_partition_timestamp(project_id, dataset_id, table_name)`